top of page

 03 Imaging & automated image analysis

-The microscope slide is imaged using a conventional epi-fluorescense microscope with 4-6 fluorescence channels.
+The microscope slide is imaged using a conventional epi-fluorescence microscope with 4-6 fluorescence channels.
 The images are analyzed in our fully automated analysis software outputting molecular counts for each target based on Nanopixel color recognition and counting, leading to 100+ plex capabilities per well.
 Continue reading about what molecular counting means.

 How the Hyperplex PCR assay works